alvarlagerlof/neurodiversity/README.md

 # Neurodiversity

 This is the source code of the Next.js website [neurodiversity.wiki](https://neurodiversity.wiki).
-The website is aimed to educate the general public about mental disabilities.
-It is meant to be a quick link to send to anyone who has an incorrect mental model.
+The website is aimed to educate the general public about various neurological conditons.
+It is meant to be easly sent to anyone.

 ## Features

-- Summarized as to not loose impatient readers
+- Summarized as to not loose readers
-- Includes medical definition, but does not rely on it (due to complex langauge)
-- Links to other materials for those who want to learn more
-- Extremely sharable (short link)
+- Sharable (short link)
-- Aims to be "better than nothing" (which is the baseline for most people's knowledge)

 ## Contributing